-Before SQL:2011, ISO/IEC standard SQL had no mechanism for dealing with data that was valid at one point in time but not valid at another.
+efore SQL:2011, ISO/IEC standard SQL had no mechanism for dealing with data that was valid at one point in time but not valid at another.
 Any application that requires that an audit trail be kept needs that capability.
 This means that the burden of keeping track of what was true at a given time falls on the application programmer rather than the database.
 This sounds like a recipe for complicated, over-budget, late, and bug-infested applications.

-New syntax has been added to SQL:2011 that enables handling of temporal data without messing up the way code for nontemporal data is handled.
+Syntax was added to SQL:2011 that enables handling of temporal data without messing up the way code for non-temporal data is handled.
 This is a big advantage for anyone who wants to add temporal capability to an existing SQL database.
+Even though SQL:2011 standardized how to handle temporal data, it did not specify how temporal data templates should be formatted or parsed.
+That deficiency was finally remedied with SQL:2016.

 What do I mean by the term temporal data?
 The ISO/IEC SQL:2011 standard does not use that term at all, but it is commonly used in the database community.
 In SQL:2011, temporal data is any data with one or more associated time periods during which that data is deemed to be effective or valid along some time dimension.
-In plain English, that means that with temporal data capability, you can determine when a particular data item is true.
+In plain English, that means that with temporal data capability, you can determine when a predicate is true.

 In this chapter, I introduce the concept of a period of time, defining it in a very specific way.
-You look at various kinds of time and the effect that temporal data has on the definition of primary keys and referential integrity constraints.
-Finally, I discuss the way that very complex data can be stored and operated on in bitemporal tables.
+We will look at various kinds of time and the effect that temporal data has on the definition of primary keys and referential integrity constraints.
+I then discuss the way that very complex data can be stored and operated on in bitemporal tables.
+Finally, I give the standard template placeholder arguments for date and time data.

-Understanding Times and Periods in SQL:2011
+Understanding Times and Periods

-Although versions of the SQL standard prior to SQL:2011 provided for DATE, TIME, TIMESTAMP, and INTERVAL data types, they did not address the idea of a period of time with a definite start time and a definite end time.
+Although versions of the SQL standard prior to SQL:2011 provided for DATE, TIME, TIME, TIMESTAMP, and INTERVAL data types, they did not address the idea of a time period with a definite start time and a definite end time.
 One way of addressing this need is to define a new PERIOD data type.
-SQL:2011 however, does not do this.
+SQL:2011 however, did not do this.
 To introduce a new data type into SQL at this late stage in its development would wreak havoc with the ecosystem that has built up around SQL.
 Major surgery to virtually all existing database products would be required to add a new data type.

-Instead of adding a PERIOD data type, SQL:2011 solves the problem by adding period definitions as metadata to tables.
+Instead of adding a PERIOD data type, SQL:2011 solved the problem by adding period definitions as metadata to tables.
 A period definition is a named table component, identifying a pair of columns that capture the period start and the period end time.
-The CREATE TABLE and ALTER TABLE statements used to create and modify tables have been updated with new syntax to create or destroy the periods created by these new period definitions.
+The CREATE TABLE and ALTER TABLE statements used to create and modify tables were updated with new syntax to create or destroy the periods created by the period definitions.